-The Mount C of E Primary School actively seeks to raise awareness of and prevent all forms of child on child abuse by:
+Selston C of E Infant and Nursery School and All Saints C of E Infant and Nursery School actively seek to raise awareness of and prevent all forms of child on child abuse by:

 Educating all Governors, Senior Leadership Team, staff and volunteers, pupils and parents about this issue.
 This will include training all Governors, Senior Leadership Team, staff and volunteers on the nature, prevalence and effect of peer-on-peer abuse, and how to prevent, identify and respond to it.
 This includes